 The parameter λ is a preference shifter that affects the utility received from housing services.
-This shock is introduced so that owning a home may increase utility from housing services above that received from renting but some homeowners can become mismatched, which may reduce their utility from ownership and provide an incentive to move house.
+This shock is introduced so that owning a home may increase utility from housing services above that received from renting but some homeowners can become mismatched, which may reduce their utility from ownership and provide an incentive to move from their house.
 Consequently, we set $\lambda = 1$ if a household rents, and let $\lambda \in \{1 + \xi, 1 - \xi\}$ be stochastic if they own.
 Here, $\xi > 0$ describes the benefit of living in a well-matched home and the penalty of living in a poorly-matched home.
-A household in a newly-purchased home starts with a favourable match ($\lambda = 1 + \xi$).
-If the household remains at this dwelling, λ follows a two-state Markov process with transition matrix where π{hh} (π{ll}) denotes the probability of remaining in the high (low) state over a single period.
-This preference shock is a novel aspect of our model related to shocks used by Floetotto et al. (2016) and İmrohoroğlu et al. (2018).
+A household remains at this dwelling, λ follows a two-state Markov process with transition matrix where π{hh} (π{ll}) denotes the probability of remaining in the high (low) state over a single period.
+This preference shock is a novel aspect of our model related to shocks used by Floetotto, Kirker, and Stroebel (2016) and İmrohoroğlu, Matoba, and Tüzel (2018).
 In their work, households must move after receiving a shock.
 In our work, when faced with reduced utility from ownership, households make a rational decision to move or not.
 As a result, removing stamp duty may alter the degree of mismatch in the housing market which, in turn, affects welfare.